 At this point, I put this question to him; “If I could magically turn you into a great piano player right now would you be excited about it?”
 Usually, the student will say yes.
 At this point, we talk about sticking with the piano so that he can reach the goal of becoming a great player.
 I work to try and figure out how to get him more excited about practicing.
 So that he won’t quit playing the piano.

 Once in a great while, a student will say no, he wouldn’t be excited about playing.
-If this happens, I assure him (and mom or dad) that it’s OK.
+If this happens, I assure him (and Mom or Dad) that it’s OK.
 Just as I didn’t like sewing, the piano is not for everyone.

 So do I dismiss the student at this time?
 No, not at all.
 I ask the family to discuss the matter.
-Some parents insist the student continue with lessons as part of their education.
+Some parents insist that the student continue with lessons as part of their education.

 I actually applaud this line of thinking.

 All of my own children (5 boys) studied musical instruments, and not all of them were excited about it.
-I tell the student, “since you have to be here, why not learn to play?”
+I tell the student, “Since you have to be here, why not learn to play?”
 Most times this helps to turn the student around.
 I think that people just want to be heard and understood.